poetry-like-code/vaanam/README.md

 # React + Rails Skype Rip-Off - Currently has only boilerplate code

-The main important bit is that the React project has `proxy` set to `localhost:3001` in the `package.json` file.
-Take a look!

 # Local Setup

 First, fork this boilerplate so you get your own copy of it.
 Once you have done that, you can clone your new repo to your machine, and get started.